Healthy Protein Baked Oats (Easy Oatmeal Recipe)

 - Finely grate the zest of the lemon.½ lemon

-- Add oats to the blender and blend them into a fine powder.1 cup oats
+- Add oats to the blender and blend them into a fine powder.1 cup rolled oats

 - Add eggs, milk, lemon zest, the juice of the lemon, Greek yogurt, 1.5 tbsp sugar, salt and baking powder.
 Blend just until fully incorporated (over blending will make the cake tough).2 eggs, 4 tbsp milk of choice, 4 tbsp Greek yogurt, 2 tbsp sugar, ¼ tsp salt, 1 ¼ tsp baking powder